raganwald-deprecated/homoiconic/2012/02/Literate-Programming-Matters.md

 You can read all about it in my [literate implementation][cafe].

-The problem this presents is that hasLife is one layer of indirection away from Life.
-I accept that you could write some code such that if someone is familiar with the HasLife algorithm, they look at your code and say: "Aha!
+The problem this presents is that HashLife is one layer of indirection away from Life.
+I accept that you could write some code such that if someone is familiar with the HashLife algorithm, they look at your code and say: "Aha!
 Quad trees, Sqaure.canonicalize, _.memoize, this must be Gosper's HashLife."
 But if they have never seen HashLife, how will they recognize Life from it?

 > At the University of Bigginton-on-Stoke, the top Comp.
 Sci. graduates are often uncertain of whether to commercialize research in a startup, or put up for postgraduate studies in Lisp and Haskell.
 The school has developed a two-part test to help them find their calling.
 In the first part of the test, the student is led into a lab and told to boil water.
 Finding a tap, a beaker, and a bunsen burner, he fills the beaker, places it on the burner, lights the burner, and when the water boils he is led off to the second test.